+Core design RICARD

 Welding RA1500 to PHS?
 MS grade to the interface Part Fab'n Material Gauge Coating/

-on the A Post for process Grade (mm) Visible
+on the A Post for weldability?
+Front process Grade TWB PHS500 (mm) Visible

-weldability?
-Front TWB PHS500

 HSLA risk of cracking in Rear TWB PHS1500

 critical zone Front HSLA780

-Put the HSLA through the hot form process Rear PHS 1500
+Put the HSLA through the hot form process Rear PHS 1500 1

-Alternative solutions Part Fab'n process Material Grade Gauge (mm) Coating Visible
+Alternative solutions Part Fab'n process Material Grade Gauge (mm) Coating/ Visible

-In a transmission of a state with a variant state of the transmission of the transm Hydroform DP1000
+To an an an and a set of the activation of the following of the activation of the following of the activation of the following of the followin Hydroform DP1000

 Ford Focus Benchmark - Front HSLA780

 DP800 Rear PHS 1500

 Tailor tempering to soften areas for folding up Front TWB PHS500

 1470-MS - challenge for Rear TWB PHS1500

-lower part × Air MS Grade
+lower part Air Forming MS Grade

-Forming e orade
+1300-MS Split MS1300 or